What our Human Eye lesson plan includes

 EYE OBSERVATIONS ACTIVITY WORKSHEET

-Then students will take turns drawing pictures of their partner’s eye, including as much detail as possible.
+Students will then take turns drawing pictures of their partner’s eye, including as much detail as possible.
 The next section focuses on reflexes.
 Each person will move their hand quickly and closely (without touching) to their partner’s face and write down what happens.
 Finally, students will discuss times that their eyes teared up or became watery.
 They will compare their stories to see what they might have in common and write down why they think their eyes make tears.

 LABEL THE DIAGRAM PRACTICE WORKSHEET

 For the practice worksheet, students will review a diagram of the side view of an eyeball.
-Using the terms in the word bank at the top of the page, they will label the nine parts of the eye.
+Using the terms in the word bank at the top of the page, they will label the eight parts of the eye.
 You may choose not to allow students to use the content pages for reference as they work on this worksheet since the diagram comes directly from those pages.

 HUMAN EYE CROSSWORD PUZZLE HOMEWORK ASSIGNMENT